 Disclosure: There are affiliate links in this post.

-Now let’s see what to wear in Interior Alaska in November.
-Below you find some outfit examples for various temperatures.
+Now let’s see what to wear in Interior Alaska in November for various temperatures.

-It seems that new records are only of interest when they are positive.
-However, early this month, temperatures seemed to be in free fall.
-Several old minimum records (around -11F, -24oC) were broken several days in a row.
-It was freaking cold because of the humidity and slight wind.
-Therefore, applying several chic layers was a Must to create chic cold wet weather outfits.
-Yes, of course, a thick down coat was part of the outfits.
-I faked a “nude leg” using my nude opaque tights. <3
+When it is freaking cold because of high humidity and slight wind, applying several chic layers is a Must to create chic cold wet weather outfits.
+Yes, of course, a thick down coat is part of the outfits.
+I faked a “nude leg” using my nude opaque tights.

 I like crisp November weather when the sky is blue, and you can watch the aurora dances at night, and the air just sits there and cools, and cools and cools.
-I think crisp, cold, dry weather is the easiest to dress for.
+Crisp, cold, dry weather is the easiest to dress for.
 Long underwear, a Fair Isle sweater, two pair of tights, and boots.
-Here I go, well stand or sit.

-As aforementioned, an important “weapon” to beat cold weather is layering.
+An important “weapon” to beat cold weather is layering.
 The fun part is that layering at the same time is stylish.
-Since it is cold, you don’t hesitate to layer.
-It’s so much easier to look chic in winter than in summer.
-I mean, seriously, who would have the nerve to layer during the dog days?
+Because it is cold, you don’t hesitate to layer.
+Layering is so much easier to look chic in winter than in summer.
+Seriously, who would have the nerve to layer during the dog days?

-For outside, my choice was the burgundy shearling coat as its color works best with the dress that is longer than the coat.
-Furthermore, this coat provides good insulation.
-I accessorized with a statement bag, gloves and fedora hat.
-More on how to style your outerwear.
+For outside, a shearling coat is appropriate because it provides good insulation.
+The burgundy shearling works best with this dress that is longer than the coat.
+Style your outerwear with a statement bag, gloves and fedora hat.

-Leather is a great protection against wind, but a bad insulator.
-I wore a layering top and a half-slip underneath my leather dress.
+Leather protects against wind, but is a bad insulator.
+Try layering with a top and a half-slip underneath when wearing a leather dress on a cold windy day.

 Outside the shearling coat was a good choice.
 Its inside fur is about an inch long.
 The air that is between the hair is a great insulator.
 A trendy red beret is a stylish street style hat Must-have in windy weather.
 It sits tight and won’t take off easily like a fedora.

-The photos below show how windy it was at the beginning of the month.
-The skirt really flies as does the peplum.
+The photos below show how windy it was.
 Pretty nasty when you have to pose in that wind.
 People in the Interior fear wind more than 40 below.
 One of my fears?
 Hair damage!
-Thus, I put my hair up so the hair wouldn’t suffer from friction by the wind.
+Therefore, I put my hair up so the hair wouldn’t suffer from friction by the wind.
 Any detangling isn’t great for any hair.
-What do you do to protect your hair?

 For outside, I picked my winter motorcycle jacket.
 The bucket hat also sits tight and hence is suitable for high wind speeds.
 This look proofs that there are ways to not to look fat in a shearling.